clinical-genomics-uppsala/PrecMed1/docs/lab3.md

 A patient diagnosed with colon cancer and with a family history of colon cancer.
 Genetic testing is performed to determine if the patient has Lynch Syndrome (hereditary nonpolyposis colorectal cancer).
 The analysis of SNPs and Indel variants did not reveal any likely pathogenic variants.
 Therefore structural variant calling was performed using the structural variant (SV) caller [Manta](https://github.com/Illumina/manta) which combines paired and split-read evidence to call SVs.

 #### Variant filtration
 Take a look inside the file called `case4_manta.vep_annotated.vcf.gz` using `less -S`.
-You can see that this file is annotated with VEP and has information from ClinVar.
+You can see that this file is annotated with VEP and has information from ClinVar and Genome Aggregation Database (gnomAD) SV v4.0.
 We will perform three filtration steps to narrow down the list of SVs:

 1. Retain only records with a PASS in the filter field.
 2. Look for variants that overlap with a set of candidate genes in the ```lynch_syndrome_genes.bed```.